JvanKatwijk/qt-1090/README.md

 an RTLSDR based device.
 If that fails, it is assumed that - since no devices are apparently connected - you want to read in a file, and a file selector will show.

+As a - yet - untested addition, a client for the rtl_tcp server is implemented.
+In order to select this, use a command line parameter "-n".

 ---------------------------------------------------------------------------
 Normal usage